Xilinx/PYNQ/docs/source/8_iop_code.rst

 0x4600_0000         0x0000_0000 - 0x0000_7fff   0x4600_0000 - 0x4600_7fff
 =================   =========================   ============================

-Note that each Microblaze has the same address space.
+Note that each MicroBlaze has the same address space.
 However, the ARM Equivalent Address Space will be different for each IOP.
-Any binary compiled for one Microblaze to run on any IOP in the overlay as the MicroBlaze address space is identical, but the binary must be written to the corresponding ARM equivalent address space.
+Any binary compiled for one MicroBlaze to run on any IOP in the overlay as the MicroBlaze address space is identical, but the binary must be written to the corresponding ARM equivalent address space.

 e.g. if IOP1 exists at 0x4000_0000, and IOP2 (a second instance of an IOP) exists at 0x4008_0000, the same binary can run on IOP1 by writing the binary from python to the 0x4000_0000 address space, and on IOP2 by writing to the 0x40080_000.